 The U.S. Environmental Protection Agency (EPA) develops National Ambient Air Quality Standards (NAAQS) to protect human health and the environment.
 DAQ is required to develop long-term planning documents such as State Implementation Plans (SIPs) to demonstrate how the NAAQS will be achieved, maintained, and enforced.
 After an area reaches attainment, a Redesignation/Maintenance Plan is developed to demonstrate maintenance for at least the next 10-year period.
 These Maintenance Plans also become part of the State SIP.
 DAQ also develops Transportation Conformity Plans, in collaboration with the Regional Transportation Commission of Southern Nevada (RTC), the MPO for Clark County, to address transportation conformity issues in Southern Nevada.

-Currently, portions of Clark County are classified as nonattainment for Particulate Matter (PM10), Carbon Monoxide (CO) and Ozone (O3 – 1997 Standard).
-Attainment SIPs for PM10 and CO have been submitted to and approved by the U.S. EPA.
+Currently, portions of Clark County are classified as nonattainment for Particulate Matter (PM10), Carbon Monoxide (CO).
+Clark County is a maintenance area for the 1997 ozone NAAQS and for CO.
+A Maintenance Plan and Redesignation Request for PM10 has been submitted to EPA.

 Particulate Matter (PM10)